The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Simulations

-The top panel of Fig.~\ref{fig:pk_HMF_ratio_own_sims} shows the ratio of the CDM+baryon (cb) matter power spectrum between the various \ANUBISIS{} simulations and the \LCDM{} case.
-At large scales there is originally a slight excess in the power spectrum for the massive neutrino and \fofr{} + massive neutrino runs.
+In this section, we present some general properties of the \ANUBISIS{} simulations.
+To better help distinguish the results, we introduce a general linestyle guide where pure \LCDM{} is always shown as a full line, \fofr{} as a dashed line, massive neutrino runs as a dotted line, and the combination of \fofr{}-modified gravity and massive neutrinos as a dash-dotted line.
+The upper panel of Fig.~\ref{fig:pk_HMF_ratio_own_sims} shows the ratio of the CDM+baryon (cb) matter power spectrum between the various \ANUBISIS{} simulations and the \LCDM{} case.
+At large scales, there is originally a slight excess in the power spectrum for the massive neutrino and \fofr{} + massive neutrino runs.
 This appears as a result of the grid settings used in the simulations, which is further explained in Appendix~\ref{sec:anubisis_res}.
-Essentially, it amounts to a $\sigma_8$-scaling ($2-3\%$ difference), which has been accounted for in the figure.
-On smaller scales we observe the expected suppression of structure for the massive neutrino simulations and an enhancement of structure for the \fofr{} simulation.
-The \fofr{} $+\,0.15\,\mathrm{eV}$ simulation is slightly suppressed compared to the pure \fofr{} run, but still dominated by the modified gravity effects due to the low neutrino mass.
-The \fofr{} $+\,0.6\,\mathrm{eV}$ simulation, on the other hand, is mostly dominated by the massive neutrinos due to the high neutrino mass, but is still slightly enhanced compared to the pure $0.6\,\mathrm{eV}$ run.
+Essentially, it amounts to a $\sigma_8$-scaling ($2-3\%$ difference), which is accounted for in the figure.
+On smaller scales, we observe the expected suppression of structure for the massive neutrino simulations and an enhancement of structure for the \fofr{} simulation.
+The \fofr{} $+\,0.15\,\mathrm{eV}$ simulation is slightly suppressed, compared to the pure \fofr{} run, but it is still dominated by the modified gravity effects due to the low neutrino mass.
+The \fofr{} $+\,0.6\,\mathrm{eV}$ simulation, on the other hand, is mostly dominated by the massive neutrinos due to the high neutrino mass, but it is still slightly enhanced, compared to the pure $0.6\,\mathrm{eV}$ run.

-In the bottom panel of Fig.~\ref{fig:pk_HMF_ratio_own_sims} the HMF of the various simulations compared to \LCDM{} is shown.
+In the bottom panel of Fig.~\ref{fig:pk_HMF_ratio_own_sims}, the HMF of the various simulations, compared to \LCDM{}, is shown.
 In general, we again see that the massive neutrinos suppress the formation of the most massive halos.
 This is mostly due to the massive neutrinos reducing the maximum cluster mass on a linear level \citep{Brandbyge2010}.
-Because of the fifth force contribution to gravity we again expect the opposite effect for the \fofr{} simulation.
-This is however not very clear for the $|f_{R0}|=10^{-5}$ simulation.
+Because of the fifth force contribution to gravity, we again expect the opposite effect for the \fofr{} simulation.
+This is, however, not very clear for the $|f_{R0}|=10^{-5}$ simulation.
 If we instead look back at the smaller box simulations from \ISIS{} in Fig.~\ref{fig:f4_pk_ratio_own_sims} with $|f_{R0}|=10^{-4}$, this effect is much more prominent.

-Another interesting property is the scale dependent halo bias.
-Here we define it as the ratio between the cross-power spectrum of halos and CDM+baryons and the auto matter power spectrum of CDM+baryons,
+Another interesting property is the scale-dependent halo bias.
+Here, we define it as the ratio between the cross-power spectrum of halos and CDM+baryons and the auto matter power spectrum of CDM+baryons,